Massachusetts Institute of Technology

 Recommendation and Endorsement Letter Writers: Click Here

-The Department of Materials Science and Engineering (DMSE) seeks candidates for open tenure-track faculty positions to begin July 2016 or thereafter.
-Appointments would be at the assistant or untenured associate professor level and will be located in Cambridge Massachusetts.
+The Department of Materials Science and Engineering (DMSE) seeks candidates for open tenure-track faculty positions to begin July 2017 or on a mutually agreed date thereafter.
+Appointments would be at the assistant or untenured associate professor level.
 In special cases, a senior faculty appointment may be possible.
 Faculty duties include teaching at the graduate and undergraduate levels, research, and supervision of student research.

 Interested candidates should submit application materials electronically at